mossid/ether.peg.zone/README.md

-# Cosmos Zone Website Creator
+# Cosmos Zone Template

-The website creator for [Cosmos Zones](https://cosmos.network).
+The website template for [Cosmos Zones](https://cosmos.network).

 ## 5 steps to your own Cosmos Zone website: